Elizabeth Ann Seton

+On September 14, 1975, Seton was the first person born in what would become the United States to be canonized by the Catholic Church.

 Biography

 Early life

-Elizabeth Ann Bayley was born on August 28, 1774, the second child of a socially prominent couple, a surgeon, Richard Bayley and Catherine Charlton of New York City.
+Elizabeth Ann Bayley was born on August 28, 1774, the second child of a socially prominent couple, surgeon Richard Bayley and his wife Catherine Charlton of New York City.
 The Bayley and Charlton families were among the earliest European settlers in the New York area.
 Her father's parents were of French Huguenot and English descent and lived in New Rochelle, New York.
+Numerous Huguenots had emigrated to North America in the late 17th and early 18th centuries at a time of religious persecution in France.

-As Chief Health Officer for the Port of New York, Bayley attended to immigrants disembarking from ships onto Staten Island and cared for New Yorkers when yellow fever swept through the city (for example, killing 700 in four months).
+As Chief Health Officer for the Port of New York, her father attended to immigrants disembarking from ships at Staten Island.
+He also cared for New Yorkers when yellow fever swept through the city (in one outbreak, it killed 700 persons in four months).
 Bayley later served as the first professor of anatomy at Columbia College.

-Elizabeth's mother was the daughter of a Church of England priest who was rector of St. Andrew's Church on Staten Island for 30 years.
-Elizabeth was raised in what would eventually become (in the years after the American Revolution) the Episcopal Church.
+Elizabeth's mother Catherine was the daughter of a Church of England priest who was rector for 30 years of St. Andrew's Church on Staten Island.
+Elizabeth was raised in what would eventually become, in the years after the American Revolution, the Episcopal Church.

-Her mother, Catherine, died in 1777 when Elizabeth was three years old, possibly due to complications from the birth of her namesake Catherine, who died early the following year.
-Elizabeth's father then married Charlotte Amelia Barclay, a member of the Jacobus James Roosevelt family, to provide a mother for his two surviving daughters.
+Her mother, Catherine, died in 1777 when Elizabeth was three years old, possibly due to complications from the birth of her namesake daughter Catherine.
+The infant died early the following year.
+Elizabeth's father married Charlotte Amelia Barclay, a member of the Jacobus James Roosevelt family, to provide a mother for his two surviving daughters.
 The new Mrs. Bayley participated in her church's social ministry and often took young Elizabeth with her on charitable rounds.
 They visited the poor in their homes to distribute food and needed items.

 The couple had five children, but the marriage ended in separation.
 During the breakup, their stepmother rejected Elizabeth and her older sister.
-Their father then traveled to London for further medical studies, so the sisters lived temporarily in New Rochelle with their paternal uncle, William Bayley, and his wife, Sarah Pell Bayley.
+When their father travelled to London for further medical studies, the sisters lived temporarily in New Rochelle with their paternal uncle, William Bayley, and his wife, Sarah (Pell) Bayley.
 Elizabeth endured a time of darkness, grieving the absence of a second mother, as she later reflected in her journals.

 In these journals, Elizabeth showed her love for nature, poetry, and music, especially the piano.
 Other entries expressed her religious aspirations and favorite passages from her reading, showing her introspection and natural bent toward contemplation.
-Elizabeth was fluent in French, a fine musician, and an accomplished horsewoman.
+Elizabeth was fluent in French and English, a fine musician, and an accomplished horsewoman.